isomerpages/govtech-gobusiness-main/_productivity_solutions_grant/pre-scoped-it-solution/it.md

 ---
-title: Retail
+title: IT
-permalink: /productivity-solutions-grant/ITSolution/retail/
+permalink: /productivity-solutions-grant/ITSolution/it/
 third_nav_title: Pre-scoped IT Solution
 ---

-## Pre-scoped IT Solutions for Retail
+## Pre-scoped IT Solutions for IT

 ### Solutions supported under the Productivity Solutions Grant are regularly reviewed.
 Do take note of the current support levels and grant caps.